 It’s simple and flexible; finding the momentum or confirming a trend.
 At times, the MACD trading strategy is used to find entries and exits.

 The stock market is a battle of the bulls and the bears.
 Each trader is trying to get a piece of the win.
 In order to do that, traders look for tools to give them the advantage over others.

 Add the closing prices of the time periods being measured between the 2 EMAs.
 You can add in the 9 EMA to track buy and sell signals.

 Hence the name signal line.
-However, remember that the MACD is a lagging indicator.
+However, remember that this is a lagging indicator.
 MACD trading should be used in conjunction with candlesticks and patterns.

 MACD trading has different strategies you can use.
 These strategies can be quite helpful to use for trading the stock market.